yandex-cloud/docs/en/ydb/operations/yc-cli.md

 ## Creating a database {#create}

-You can create a DB in a Serverless configuration or with dedicated servers.
+You can create a DB in the Serverless configuration or with dedicated servers.
 For more information about differences in configurations, see [Serverless and Dedicated modes](../concepts/serverless-and-dedicated.md).

 {% list tabs %}

 - Serverless

-   To create a Serverless DB, run the following command by replacing `<name>` with the name of the DB to create:
    To create a Serverless DB, run the following command by replacing  `<name>` with the name of the DB to create:

    ```bash
    yc ydb database create <name> --serverless